What is the best smart thermostat?

 Are smart thermostats worth the investment?

-Smart thermostats connect your heating system to the internet, allowing you to adjust things remotely by phone, tablet or other device.
+Smart thermostats connect your heating system to the internet, allowing you to adjust things remotely by phone, tablet or other devices.
 Their basic function is the same as a traditional thermostat – you can programme a schedule to suit your needs and set up a plan for when your heating comes on and turns off, plus the temperature setting – but it’s much easier to manage it all with a smart thermostat.

 The real difference is the extensive additional functionality smart thermostats offer.
 They learn how your home heats up, the temperatures you prefer, and can detect open windows or unexpected draughts.
 Some even keep track of when you leave home or if you’re on your way back so they can adjust your heating accordingly.